mms112/ExpandWorldPrefabs/README.md

 - weight (default: `1`): Chance to be selected if multiple entries match.
   - All weights are summed and the probability is `weight / sum`.
   - If the sum is less than 1, the probability is `weight`, so there is a chance to not select any entry.
+- fallback (default: `false`): If true, this entry can only be selected if no other entries match.

 ### Actions